01-edu/ai-starter/content/glance-on-power/README.md

 Add any value between the parentheses to see it appear when the script is executed.

-It is very important to use this often to validate that our code is working correctly.
-The more it is tested, the easier it is to understand what's going on in the code!
+It is very important to use this often to validate that your code is working correctly.
+The more you test, the easier it is to understand what's happening in the code!

-In doubt, `console.log` everything, don't be shy, they are free.
+When in doubt, `console.log` everything—don't be shy, it's free.

 ### Instructions

-To do this exercise, use the code editor on the right side of your window.
-In the `glance-on-power.js` file, code a program that displays:
+To complete this exercise, use the code editor on the right side of your window.
+In the `glance-on-power.js` file, write a program that displays:

 - The exact text `Hello There !`
-- Any `Number` (like the robot's serial , and of course it should be greater than 0)
+- Any `Number` (like the robot's serial number, which should be greater than 0)
-- And a `Boolean` (indicating if the robot's sensors are active)
+- A `Boolean` (indicating whether the robot's sensors are active)

-Don't forget to test your code before submitting it, using the `Run` button.
+Don't forget to test your code before submitting it by using the `Run` button.

 ### Recommendation

-Videos designed to give **hints** are assigned to each quest.
-It is strongly suggested to watch them as you go.
+Videos designed to provide **hints** are assigned to each quest.
+It is strongly recommended to watch them as you progress.

+> Pay attention to the very small details ;)

 ### Resources